 Phases of Disaster

-• Indirect Victims: First responders, friends of direct victims, neighbors and the community can all be considered indirect victims of the tragedy.
+• Indirect Victims: First responders, friends of the direct victims, neighbors and the community can all be considered indirect victims of the tragedy.

-All of the above victims have and will continue to experience grief and loss in different stages.
+All of the victims have and will continue to experience grief and loss in different stages.
 One of the most difficult phases of grief takes place once we are forced to get back to our everyday life.
-The full impact of loss can really be felt once everyone has gone home and we are left to pick up the pieces.
+The full impact of loss can really be felt once everyone has gone home, and we are left to pick up the pieces.

 This graph is commonly used in grief and loss.
 It shows how it is not until several days or even weeks after the tragedy that our deepest pain and hurt are experienced.
-Immediately following a disaster we can have a time of cohesion, as we saw immediately following the tragedy in Orlando, that helps to ease our pain and lift our spirits.
-As reality begins to set in and we come to experience the impact of the loss the pain can become overwhelming.
+Immediately following a disaster, we can have a time of cohesion, as we saw immediately following the tragedy in Orlando, that helps to ease our pain and lift our spirits.
+As reality begins to set in and we come to experience the impact of the loss, the pain can become overwhelming.

 Grief is often described as coming in waves, that is why you see those dips in the graph as a person is working their way up to a new beginning.
 Through those waves individual will experience anger, depression, denial, bargaining and acceptance.
 These five stages will come and go in different orders and at different times.